-When circumstances beyond your control, result in a situation where you are unable to make your monthly mortgage payment, it is virtually impossible not to feel helpless and overwhelmed.
+When circumstances beyond your control, resulting in a situation where you are unable to make your monthly mortgage payment, it is virtually impossible not to feel helpless and overwhelmed.
 A temporary loss of employment, illness, divorce, natural disasters, just to name a few, can leave severe financial havoc in their wake.
-Your interest rate may also have increased due to the expiration of an “arm” or you mortgage rate was always variable.
+Your interest rate may also have increased due to the expiration of an “arm” or your mortgage rate was always variable.

 It is important to understand that a mortgage modification is not the same as a loan refinance.
 A refinance is dependent on the good credit standing of the borrower and is typically undertaken to lower the interest rate, add or remove co-borrowers, and even cash out equity.
 In contrast, the objective of a mortgage modification is to achieve a more affordable mortgage payment, based on a showing of hardship.
 A mortgage modification is not dependent on a borrower’s credit score but is highly dependent on income and a showing of the ability to keep up with the modified payments.